 None of the action alternatives would result in significant impacts to non-aquatic resources.
-The No Action Alternative, however, would result in the deterioration of navigability in the resources4
+The No Action Alternative, however, would result in the deterioration of navigability in the federal channels and therefore reduce associated economic output.
+A detailed analysis of socioeconomic impacts is provided in Section 4.12 of the Final EA.